gerhat/material-ui-formik-components/README.md

 # Material-UI Formik Components &middot; [![NPM](https://img.shields.io/npm/v/material-ui-formik-components.svg)](https://www.npmjs.com/package/material-ui-formik-components)

-We all love [Material-UI](https://material-ui.com) and [Formik](https://jaredpalmer.com/formik), we just need an easy way to make them work seamlessly together.
+We all love <a href="https://material-ui.com" target="_blank">Material-UI</a> and <a href="https://jaredpalmer.com/formik" target="_blank">Formik</a>, we just need an easy way to make them work seamlessly together.
 This library was built just for that.

 # Installation